 UK: What did you find the most difficult about the climb?
 Did anything

 TW: There were some very somber moments.
 We rested at a spot where, Fred told us, a porter had died a few years earlier.
 He had fallen, broken a leg, and no one noticed.
 By morning he was dead.
 The reality is about ten tourists a year die climbing Kilimanjaro.
 Most from altitude sickness, and a few due to rockslides.
 Ten out of 40,000 is a tiny percentage.
 But when you hear the stories, it sobers you, makes you respect the mountain.
 Coming off the mountain, I was surprised to learn about the abuses many porters have suffered.
-This is an issue every visitor to Kilimanjaro should take seriously.
+The Kilimanjaro Porters Assistance Project – a non-profit company – works for porters’ rights.
+Companies listed on their site have agreed to follow ethical treatment and payment of porters, to make sure everyone working on the mountain is paid a decent wage, and not overburdened.
+This is an issue every visitor to Kilimanjaro should take seriously..

 UK:.
 When did you decide to write about your experience - before, during

 or after the trip?